umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/Workflow-Types/index.md

 # Overview of the default workflow types

-There are a couple of default workflow types that can be used to extend the functionality of your form, here is an overview:
+There are a couple of default workflow types that can be used to extend the functionality of your form.
+Here is an overview:

 ## Change Record State